InexperiencedMe/inexperienced-dot-me/posts/cognitive-security.md

 It was all very surprising.
 I saw one guy tweeting about being confused, so I thought I’d get involved and quote this tweet, saying that apparently they’re all confused and that it was abrupt and unfair.
 Can you feel the emotions?
 It’s also despicable to disable someone’s communication channels with no notice, so my injustice alarm was going off.

-And you have to admit, that Alex’s tweet looks really legit in the midst of all the chaos.
+And you have to admit that Alex’s tweet looks really legit in the midst of all the chaos.
 But of course, it was completely made up.
 What a genius.
 I don’t approve of this, but man, I have to appreciate the skill.
 It also looks cool to be playing on everyone’s noses, jestering around like a master of psyops.
 But it’s not really my path, I’d rather focus on being immune to this.

-What was hard for me to take is, that I, a person who identifies with the “pursue of truth”, spread misinformation.
+What was hard for me to take is that I, a person who identifies with the “pursue of truth”, spread misinformation.
 I shared a fake tweet.
 Like any other person who follows the emotions without thinking anything through.
 Like all these annoying politicians and whatnot.

 It was enough for me to actually put some effort into this not happening again.